 - Contains squalane (the brand’s signature ingredient!) for hydration.

-- Contains double the amount of lactic acid as Good Genes.
+- It’s more highly concentrated – I was shocked to discover that it actually contains double the amount of lactic acid as Good Genes.

 - I find that it makes the biggest immediate difference.
 Over time they even out but this one is a little bit stronger IMO.